rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 library(palmerpenguins)
 ```

 We use the penguins dataset from {palmerpenguins} to create Decision Trees.
-In this dataset each observation (row) is a pinguin.
+In this dataset each observation (row) is a penguin.
 We will filter out penguins with undefined bill length.
 Available variables (columns):

 ```R
 data <- penguins %>% filter(bill_length_mm > 0)